What is the ADA?

 The following section provides the telephone numbers of federal agencies providing information on the ADA, as well as the telephone numbers of other federal agencies providing information of interest to persons living with HIV/AIDS.

-The Department of Justice offers technical assistance on the ADA Standards for Accessible Design and other ADA provisions applying to businesses, non-profit service agencies, and state and local government programs.
+The U.S. Department Of Justice offers technical assistance on the ADA Standards for Accessible Design and other ADA provisions applying to businesses, non-profit service agencies, and state and local government programs.
 The Department also provides information on how to file ADA complaints.

 The Department of Transportation offers technical assistance on ADA provisions applying to public transportation and air carrier access.

-The Federal Communications Commission offers technical assistance on ADA telephone relay service requirements.
+The Federal Communications Commission offers technical assistance on ADA telecommunications relay service requirements.

-The Department of Education funds ten regional centers to provide technical assistance on the ADA.
+The U.S. Department of Education funds ten regional centers to provide technical assistance on the ADA.

 The President's Committee on Employment of People with Disabilities funds the Job Accommodation Network (JAN) which provides advice on accommodating employees with disabilities.

-The Fair Housing Information Clearinghouse is run by the Department of Housing and Urban Development and provides information concerning issues of housing access.
+The U.S. Department of Housing and Urban Development’s Office of Fair Housing and Equal Opportunity provides information concerning issues of housing access.

-The CDC National AIDS Clearinghouse provides comprehensive HIV/AIDS information tohealth professionals, managers of HIV/AIDS programs, educators, and information providers.
+The National Prevention Information Network provides comprehensive HIV/AIDS information to health professionals, managers of HIV/AIDS programs, educators, and information providers.